Biden to back filibuster changes to push voting rights bill

 Democratic Sen. Raphael Warnock of Georgia, who is senior pastor of the church Biden will visit and who made history as the first Black senator elected in Georgia, said ahead of the speech that “anything that can happen that will continue to shine a bright light on the urgency of this issue is important.”

-Warnock planned to travel with Biden to Georgia on Tuesday.
+Warnock is among senators set to accompany Biden to Georgia aboard Air Force One.
 He said he believes Biden understands that “democracy itself is imperiled by this all-out assault that we’ve been witnessing by state legislatures all across the country, and this is a moral moment.
 Everybody must show up.”

 White House press secretary Jen Psaki rejected some activists’ complaints that Biden hasn’t been a strong enough advocate.